-To speed up the global survey, a new database has been implemented that will support all providing transplant data and will allow timely publication of our results.
+To speed up the global survey, a new database (GTR) has been implemented that will support all providing transplant data and will allow timely publication of our results.

-During the last months, important publications from our standing committees have been accepted in high impact factor journals including our publication about Key Elements in Quality Management in HSCT demonstrating the excellent scientific work performed by our members.
+During the last 12 months, important publications from our standing committees have been accepted in high impact factor journals including 3 publications in Lancet Haematology.
+We hope these publications focussing on global HSCT issues will help in HSCT patient care worldwide.